 Song #2, 'Chords' is set up to demonstrate the chording mode.
 Each fingerboard key holds an entire chord.
 Press a key them strum the strings to hear the chord.
 Other mode settings will affect how the chords hammer-on or stack up.

-Plugging in the Battery Pack: (if your battery is not installed internally.)
+Plugging in the Battery Pack:

 Connect the 5-pin MIDI cable from the battery to the MIDI Out connector on the Ztar.
+Newer Ztars use an external USB Power Bank for battery power.